 Generally, it is important to understand that registering for, preparing, writing, submitting, and eventually defending your Master's thesis is a process that has its distinct phases and requires careful planning and timing.
-Students are responsible for monitoring the deadlines and organizing collaboration with their supervisors accordingly.
 The process includes the following stages:

-- thesis topic selection; - establishing contact with your supervisor; - submission of the thesis proposal; - writing the thesis while continuously consulting with your supervisor; - registration for Diploma Thesis (JPM709) before the start of the semester in which you are planning to submit your thesis; - submission and subsequent defence of the thesis within the State Examination.
+- thesis topic selection; - submission of thesis proposal; - writing the thesis while continuously consulting with your supervisor; - submission and subsequent defence of the thesis within the State Examination.

-First, the student should decide on what topic they would like to deal with in their thesis and proactively approach a potential thesis supervisor.
+First, the student should decide on what topic they would like to deal with in their thesis and approach a potential thesis supervisor.
 There are two possible ways to do that - the first option is to go through the listing of thesis topics offered by specific lecturers in the "Thesis section (Selection of Subject)" in the SIS system.
 The second, and much more common option, is to approach a supervisor directly according to your area of interest, discuss the potential topic you would like to explore in the thesis and agree on it with the supervisor.
-Students are welcome to consult the list of supervisors based at the Department of Security Studies.
-Please note that each supervisor has a limited capacity per year so the sooner you establish contact with them the more likely they will be able to accommodate you.
-In rare cases dictated by outstanding topics, it is also possible to approach supervisors based outside of the department.

 The least the student should do before approaching the supervisor is to conduct a preliminary literature review on the topic of your interest and identify the possible directions of your research, keeping in mind that your research should contribute to the existing literature.

-After mutual agreement, the supervisor will register the topic assigned to you in the SIS.
-Each student should be registered for a specific thesis topic in the SIS no later than by 30 June (Year 1 of their studies).
+After mutual agreement, the supervisor will enter the topic assigned to you in the SIS system.
+Students are required to register for a specific thesis topic/agree on a specific topic during the summer semester and make sure that they get registered for a thesis no later than 30 June of the particular academic year.